 This Design and Technology course is designed for students with an interest in Jewellery Design and Manufacturing.
 The development of the essential fundamental skills and knowledge are established in this program.
-Through completion of this course, students will be greatly assisted with the transition into Stage 1 and 2 Jewellery Design and Manufacture.
+Through completion of this course, students will be greatly assisted with the transition into Senior School Jewellery Design and Manufacture.

-In this course, students will combine traditional and contemporary manufacturing skills, together with a high level of design application to create a range of jewellery related products.
-Students will have the opportunity to learn soldering, enamelling, laser cutting & engraving.
+In this course, students will combine traditional and contemporary manufacturing skills, together with a high level of design application to create a range of jewellery products.
+Students will have the opportunity to learn soldering, laser cutting & texturing.
 In the second half of the course, students will apply their knowledge to an enterprise task developing a product from concept through to realisation.

 - ✓ Metal pendants

 - ✓ Textured earrings

 - ✓ Wearable objects

-- / Pewter casting

 - ✓ Rings

-Students are to be assessed against the Australian Curriculum Design and Technologies Achievement standards.
+Students are to be assessed against the Australian Curriculum Design and Technologies Achievement Standards.

 - ✔ Project production processes and skills

 - ✓ Research topics

 - ✓ Designed solutions

+- / CAD